RafaelBarbosatec/flutter_robot/README.md

 #### First step - Creating a robot

-In this first example willnot use scenarios.
+In this first example will not use scenarios.
 So, we setted fixed scenario to 'RobotScenario.none()'.

 `my_feature_page_robot.dart`